The silly and serious moments. The things we would forget if not for pictures.

 He who is faithful in what is least is faithful also in much;

-unjust in what is least is unjust also in much.
+and he who is unjust in what is least is unjust also in much.

 Luke 16:10